Romantic Imagination and National Feeling Class 10 History Chapter 1 Notes | Part 4

 • In 1845, weavers of Silesia had led a revolt against contractors.

-• The contractors gave them orders and for finished textiles and supply them raw materials.
+• The contractors gave them orders for finished textiles and supplied them raw materials.

 • The contractors drastically reduced their payments.